Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Methods

-\end{linenomath*} Here, variability in $\bar{Y}_t$ and $\acute{Y}_t$ across posterior samples reflects uncertainty in the model-based estimator of the population parameters.
-We obtain point estimates of population parameters from the posterior mean, variance of each estimator from the posterior variance, and 95\% interval estimates from the 2.5\% and 97.5\% percentiles of the posterior samples for each population parameter.
-Similarly, we compute the coefficient of variation for each estimator as the ratio of the posterior standard deviation to the posterior mean.
+\end{linenomath*} Here, variability in $\bar{Y}(t)$ and $\acute{Y}(t)$ across posterior samples reflects uncertainty in the model-based estimator of the population parameters.
+We produce point estimates of population parameters and their associated variances from the posterior mean and variance, and obtain 95\% interval estimates from the 2.5\% and 97.5\% percentiles of the posterior samples for each population parameter.
+Similarly, we compute the relative standard error for each estimator as the ratio of the posterior standard deviation to the posterior mean.

-Finally, we evaluate the performance of the model-based estimator of trends in total merchantable volume by comparing model-based population estimates to direct annual estimates for the same population of interest over the period 1999-2019.
-All direct estimates were computed using the annual estimator implemented in the volume function in rFIA, and hence represent post-stratified estimates of individual annual panels.
+Finally, we evaluate the performance of the model-based estimator of trends in total merchantable volume by comparing model-based population estimates to post-stratified annual estimates for the same population of interest over the period 1999-2019.
+All post-stratified estimates were computed using the annual approach implemented in the volume function in rFIA, and hence represent estimates of individual annual panels.
+We have elected to use estimates for annual panels because our domains are partially defined by individual years.
+A direct estimator then, by definition, should draw only from data collected within a particular year to produce domain estimates.
+Importantly, this approach differs from standard FIA estimation procedures, which pool data from multiple (up to 10) annual panels within an inventory cycle to generate domain estimates.